CANADA FX DEBT-C$ rises in "risk on" move after Fed talk

 Canadian bonds mostly underperformed U.S. Treasuries across the curve.
 The Canadian two-year bond CA2YT=RR was 102 basis points above the U.S. two-year yield, compared with about 98 basis points above on Tuesday.

-There were several new debt issues on Wednesday, including a C$1.5 billion Canadian Imperial Bank of Commerce (CM.TO: Quote) issue, according to a term sheet seen by Reuters.
+There were several new debt issues on Wednesday, including a C$1.5 billion Canadian Imperial Bank of Commerce (CM.TO) issue, according to a term sheet seen by Reuters.
 [CA-TNC] (Reporting by Jennifer Kwan; editing by Peter Galloway)